nrpastrian/nrpastrian.github.io/_pages/about.md

 Hi!
 I am a Postdoctoral Research Fellow in the [Department of Economics, Social Studies, Applied Mathematics, and Statistics (ESOMAS) at the University of Turin, Italy](https://www.esomas-en.unito.it/do/home.pl), and I obtained my Ph.D. in Economics from the [University of Pittsburgh](https://econ.pitt.edu).
 I am originally from Chile, where I graduated with a BA in Economics and Business and an MA in Economics from Pontificia Universidad Católica de Chile.

-I am a microeconomic theorist working on (Behavioral) Mechanism/Market Design Design and Information Economics.
+I am a microeconomic theorist working on (Behavioral) Mechanism/Market Design and Information Economics.
 My current work focuses on problems with asymmetric information and boundedly rational agents.

 [Link to CV](https://nrpastrian.github.io/files/cv.pdf)